OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ## Deploying the API

-As you can seen, the Anypoint Studio projects are compiled into JAR files.
+As you can see, the Anypoint Studio projects are compiled into JAR files.
 Octopus Deploy doesn't have a specific step to deploy to the Mule Community Edition Runtime, however, it contains a **Deploy Java Archive** step.

 After you place the JAR file in either the built-in repository, or an external one, you can proceed with configuring the deployment.